 15) Different browsers (with different versions) like Internet Explorer, Firefox, Google Chrome, Safari, and Opera.

-Paid cross-browser testing tools can also be a good option for projects having browser dependent functionality.
-But for most of the projects, free cross browser testing tools are sufficient to verify cross-browser functionality.
+The premium browser testing tools can be a good option for projects having browser-dependent functionality.
+But for most of the projects, free tools are sufficient to verify cross-browser functionality.

-Check out below list of all cross-browser testing tools available online for the testing website in multiple browsers:
+Check the below list of all cross-browser compatibility testing tools available online for the testing website on multiple browsers:

-Description: Test your website on 1500+ real desktop and mobile browsers.
+Test your website on 2050+ real desktop and mobile browsers.

 Interactively test and debug on live remote devices, view your website on multiple browsers at once by taking automated, or run automated using Selenium, Appium, or your other favorite frameworks.
 Agile teams can test faster with parallel testing and integrations with CI tools like Jenkins.